njsdias/MachineLearning/ScalaMLProjects/1-AnalyzingClaims/README.md

 - Explained variance: In statistics, explained variation measures the proportion to which a mathematical model accounts for the variation of a given dataset.

+Spark ML pipelines have the following components:

+- DataFrame: Used as the central data store where all the original data and intermediate results are stored.

+- Transformer: A transformer transforms one DataFrame into another by adding additional feature columns.
+Transformers are stateless, meaning that they don't have any internal memory and behave exactly the same each time they are used.

+- Estimator: An estimator is some sort of ML model.
+In contrast to a transformer, an estimator contains an internal state representation and is highly dependent on the history of the data that it has already seen.

+- Pipeline: Chains the preceding components, DataFrame, Transformer, and Estimator together.

+- Parameter: ML algorithms have many knobs to tweak.
+These are called hyperparameters, and the values learned by a ML algorithm to fit data are called parameters.